 - A Faith that does Justice presents: The weekly word Each week, the group publishes a teaching by a faith leader on issues of spirituality and social justice to help readers live their faiths more fully.
-This week's word: Catholic Social Teaching (CST) and Poverty.
+This week's word: The Spiritual exercises of Ignatius Loyola - the Kingdom of Christ.
 If you'd like to sign up to automatically receive the next "Weekly Word" in your email inbox, you can do so at their website by following this link.

 - Current renovation work by reconciliation room, behind Sacred Heart Statue Created through the generosity of Joseph V. Nemensky & Mr. & Mrs. Francis J. Nemensky, in memory of Amelia Bernicoska Nemensky.

 Moisture and years of wall plaster corrosion have caused destruction.
 Having now repainted the exterior brick, this is the current "project" underway.
 Please excuse the inconvenience while repairs are restoration are underway.